alyssa43/RB129/Study_Guide.md

 <h2>Modules</h2>

-A module is a set of behaviors and/or state that is grouped together an can be included into classes through "mixing in".
+A module is a set of behaviors that is grouped together an can be included into classes through "mixing in".
 Modules allow for the sharing of resuable code across multiple classes without using class inheritance.
 By using modules, also known as "interface inheritance", it keeps our code DRY.
 To mix a module into a class we use the `include` method invocation, and pass it the name of the module you wish to mix in as the arugment.

 ```ruby
 module Climbable